Hot Thai Kitchen

 • Heat the wok over medium high heat, add the oil and garlic and stir until the smaller bits of garlic start to turn golden.

-4 cloves garlic, 2 Tbsp neutral oil
+4 cloves garlic, 2 tablespoon neutral oil

 • Add the eggs and break the yolks, then let them set about half-way before scrambling.